Spacelift + ServiceNow = Self-Service IaC Without the Learning Curve

 Spacelift

-When selecting a CI/CD pipeline solution for Kubernetes, you should assess how deep the integration goes and look at its security model, rollback mechanisms, and support for your source management system.
+When selecting a CI/CD pipeline solution for Kubernetes, assess the integration’s depth and consider its security model, rollback mechanisms, and support for your source management system.

 You can use CI/CD to apply infrastructure changes using IaC techniques, either to Kubernetes or other tools such as Ansible and Terraform.
 Check out Spacelift to collaborate on infrastructure with full control and flexibility.
 It includes role-based security policies, detailed usage insights, and full visibility into everything running in your cloud accounts.